awsteiner/o2scl/doc/o2scl/sphinx/hist.rst

 functions which take a floating-point value to be binned as their argument.

 Empty histograms have zero size.
 Also, the histogram weights are automatically initialized to zero when memory is allocated for them.

-The bin edges may be either increasing or decreasing, but should be monotonic.
-Also, no two bin edges should be equal.
-The histogram classes do not exhaustively check that this is the case.
 By default, histograms do not allow one to add weights corresponding to values of the independent variable which are less than the smallest bin or greater than the largest bin.

 Each bin also has a representative coordinate (or set of coordinates), typically corresponding to some value between the